Jell-O on the Wall: Social Media Perfection is Fleeting

 Tumblr – demographics skew heavily under thirty-five and even under twenty-five.
 Got a video game?
 An indie film?
 Go to Tumblr.

 Snapchat – demographics skew toward teens and tweens?
-Consider this fast-moving site.
+Consider this fast-moving site for everything from soft drinks to acne cream to fashion.

 Google+ – helpful for more than just communities, Google+ pages can bump up your placement in Google search results.